Substance Abuse Treatment Process

 While the initial phone call helped us get to know your situation and status in your addiction recovery journey, there are often some additional questions and information we will need to discuss upon arrival.
 After we have gathered all the necessary information, you will be given a tour of our facility and introduced to your primary care team.
 This team will work with you throughout your stay to ensure you are comfortable and progress in treatment.

 Detox is one of the most important and often most difficult steps in overcoming addiction.
-At Zinnia Healing, we offer various detox services designed to help you through this crucial time.
+At Zinnia Health, we offer various detox services designed to help you through this crucial time.
 We understand that everyone’s needs are different, so our team will work with you to create a personalized detox plan.
 Cravings and withdrawal symptoms are expected, so handling these symptoms in a professional setting is always advised.

 The Detox Process